 Try to use light colored, white, white brick, and white washed wood backgrounds for your images.
 A simple clean background keeps your product front and center where you want the focus to be.

 Another thing to watch out for is Etsy’s website design.
 They have a clean minimal design for a website.
 If your pictures don’t blend well with that design it could harm your sales.
 It’s important to keep your pictures on point so they don’t offend the senses as someone sees them in the search results.

 In Use Pictures

 You want to make sure you include a couple of in use pictures.
 If you sell coffee cups have a picture of it in use.
 A picture of your artwork on a wall.
 Your outfit on a person.
 Showcase what your product is used for.

 In use pictures help your potential customers to visualize what the product will do for them in their everyday life.

 Remember you still need to make sure it is your product standing out not the person using your product or the things around your product.
 You can use photo editing software right on your phone to make your product stand out more than anything around it.
 I recommend this class because they teach you how to use photo editors on your phone.

 Lighting is Everything

 Make sure you are using great lighting.
 Some of the best lighting you can get is natural lighting.
 Watch the lighting that comes in through your windows take snapshots of that lighting on one of your products throughout the day.
-Figure out which time takes the best photos.
+Figure out which time of day produces the best photos.